Enhance your preaching by traveling abroad

 The generous award, given by an anonymous donor, will be based on preaching skills, academic performance, the quality of the application, and the thoroughness of the proposal.
 The recipient of the award will be expected to submit quarterly reports to the seminary that will be passed on to the donor organization.

-Completed applications should be submitted to Dr. Karoline Lewis (Campus Box Gullixson Hall) by Jan.
-15, 2015.
+Completed applications should be submitted to Dr. Karoline Lewis (Campus Box Bockman Hall) by Jan.
+31, 2016.

-Please contact Dr. Karoline Lewis (firstname.lastname@example.org) for questions, inquiries, or additional information.
+Please contact Karoline Lewis with questions, inquiries or requests for additional information.